Manners & Etiquette - General

 Do you know how to plan a wedding?

-Are you aware of the significance of your national
+Are you aware of the significance of your national flag and the long traditions associated with it?

-What do you know about being a good
+What do you know about being a good neighbour?
+Are you a good neighbour?

-Learn a better way to interrelate with people.
 Remember, the way you behave will determine the way you are perceived by others, be they family, employers, employees, friends, relations, neighbours, strangers, commuters and anyone else who crosses your path.

 Come …. embark on a quest to improve your self-confidence, set an example and become a role model to your children and others.